 You will need as much information as possible to plan and make the best decision.
-Here at Airswift, we work closely with STEM industries to provide unwavering support across various levels, ranging from global mobility services to recruitment and consulting.
-We currently have more than 60 offices worldwide and employ more than 7,000 contractors.
+Here at Airswift, we work closely with engineering and technology industries to provide unwavering support across various levels, ranging from global mobility services to recruitment and consulting.
+We currently have more than 60 offices worldwide and employ more than 9,000 contractors.

 Our recent edition of the 2022 GETI report takes a comprehensive look at talent trends in the global energy sector.
 Download the report below to find out all about the next steps to take as we collectively navigate the energy transition.